The only Amtrak station in western New Hampshire, Claremont provides access to attractions including winter sports facilities and wilderness areas.

 “Transportation is a key component to economic growth, and we are taking steps to ensure full utilization [of the Claremont Amtrak stop].” – James C. Neilsen IV, Mayor of Claremont

-Ultimately, Claremont believes station improvements will strengthen the city’s profile as Massachusetts, Vermont and Connecticut study the opportunities for more frequent and higher speed intercity passenger rail service on the Boston-New York and Boston-Montreal corridors.
+Ultimately, Claremont believes the station improvements and volunteer program will strengthen the city’s profile as Massachusetts, Vermont and Connecticut study the opportunities for more frequent and higher speed intercity passenger rail service on the Boston-New York and Boston-Montreal corridors.

 Keys to Success